hihanghoeng33/One-Problem-a-day/README.md

-# Ã¢ÂÂThis is my repo to save every problem that I solved on online website
+#This is my repo to save every problem that I solved on online website
 ---
 Every accepted solution will be documented in every folder in this repo.
 The folder such as [Codeforces](/Codeforces/), [Codewars](/Codewars/), and Leetcode(auto commit using extension).
 Current language used: C/C++.
 ##

-# Eat Code Sleep Ã°ÂÂÂ
+# Eat Code Sleep
 |  |
 | ------- |
-# Stay foolish Ã°ÂÂÂ©
+# Stay foolish
 |  |
 | ------- |
 # Array